UPDATE 1/4/2018: This article has been updated to reflect feedback and updates to the original five software options, as well as add a sixth option.

 Have you used XSplit?
 Be sure to leave a review!

-Marketed towards a much younger and indie crowd, YouNow is versatile and free app for your computer, Android, iPhone, iPad, and even your iPod (if you still have one).
+Marketed toward a younger, indie crowd, YouNow is a versatile, free app for your computer, Android, iPhone, iPad, and now-vintage iPod.

 Have you used YouNow?
 Be sure to leave a review!

-Have you used Bambuser?
+Have you used YouTube Live?
 Be sure to leave a review!

-Have you used any of the free options we provided for your events?
-Are there any free live stream tools that we missed?
+Have you used any of the options listed here for your events?
+How did it go?
+Are there any free livestreaming tools that we missed?
 Let us know in the comments below!

 Looking for Event Management software?
 Check out Capterra's list of the best Event Management software solutions.